max-pub/EpiSeq/README.md

 ## Application Modes
 you can either supply your own data for analysis.
 This will start the application with step 1.
 you can alternatively use the data from our publication, which is preprocessed for data-safety reasons and will thus start from step 5 (Typing Filter)
-The following sections describe each step in the application in detail.
+The following sections describe each step of the application in detail.

 # Part 1
-Filtering raw data and calculation of distance matrices.
+Supplying and filtering of raw data and calculation of distance matrices.
 This is necessary if you supply you own data.

 ## 1. Source Data